fdmsantos/mytechdocs/docs/certifications/azure/azure-data-engineer-associate.md

 * Data Engineers
     * High Concurrency cluster as it provides for sharing .
 Also caters for SQL, Python and R.
     * High-concurrency clusters do not support Scala.
-So the answer is still ‘No
 * Data Scientist
     * Standard Clusters which automatically terminates after 120 minutes and caters for Scala, SQL, Python and R.
 * JOBS